Smithsonian Libraries and Archives: History of the Smithsonian Archives

 Moss continued as director of the reorganized Office of Smithsonian Institution Archives in 1993, which contained an Archives Division, an Institutional History Division, and a National Collections Program.
 Pamela M. Henson succeeded Moss as Acting Director in 1993, followed by John F. Jameson Fr. in 1994.
 In 1994, Edie Hedlin became Director.
 She served until 2005, presiding over the transition to electronic information and the creation of the first websites.
 The "fourth (and last) printed Guide to the Smithsonian Archives ... described over 1,100 record units comprising some 15,500 cubic feet of archival material," and appeared in 1996.
 Many archival records were moved to a storage facility, Iron Mountain, in 1997.
 Acting Director Thomas Soapes served from 2005 to 2007, followed by the present (as of 2012) Director, Anne Van Camp.

 The Archives division consisted of three divisions: a Records Management (RM) Team, the Arrangement and Description Team which created "finding aids, bibliographic records, and agency histories" and the Reference Team responding to visits and remote queries from researchers.
 The Records Management Team took over the work of the Arrangement and Description Team in 2007.
 The Preservation Team, responsible for long-term preservation of Smithsonian Archives materials, consultation, and outreach, is part of the larger Technical Services Division.
-It offers services on a fee basis to other archives and repositories, including offsite storage at the Boyers, PA facility.
+It offers services on a fee basis to other archives and repositories, including offsite storage at the Boyers, Pennsylvania facility.
 The Smithsonian Center for Archives Conservation was created with initial funding of $100,000, provided by Eleanor McMillan, which supported the salary of a paper conservator.
 The Institutional History Division has authored an online history of the Smithsonian, and provides web access to over 3,000 digital images.
 The 12-volume Joseph Henry Papers Project, a history of the first Secretary of the Smithsonian Institution, was published in 2007.
 The Electronic Records Division has held digital records since the mid-1990s, and works with "risk management, preservation and conservation" of data in current and obsolete formats, including archiving of the Smithsonian websites.
 It has also conducted joint research on e-mail record preservation with the Rockefeller Archive Center.